-Music Minors are also eligible to participate in the Private Vocal/Instrumental Instruction or Music Ensemble programs (see the Music Major page for options), but may only take up to four semesters for credit (one credit per semester on a pass/fail basis).
-The four one-credit semesters of lessons or ensemble may replace a single four-credit music elective.
+Music minors are also eligible to participate in the Private Vocal/Instrumental Instruction or Music Ensemble programs (see the music major page for options), but may only take up to four semesters/sections for credit (one credit each, on a pass/fail basis).
+The four one-credit semesters/sections of lessons or ensemble may replace a single four-credit music elective.

-Students who wish to continue beyond four semesters should enroll in the zero-credit sections (R00 or L00) of the respective Instruction or Ensemble courses at that time.
-Students who do not intend to complete the four one-credit courses should only enroll in zero-credit sections.
+Minors who wish to continue beyond four semesters/sections should enroll, beginning with their fifth semester/section, in zero-credit sections of lessons.
+Minors who do not intend to complete the four one-credit courses should only enroll in zero-credit sections.

-The minor in music is available at the Fordham College at Rose Hill and at Lincoln Center.
-Students in the Fordham School of Professional and Continuing Studies may minor in music only if their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill and/or Lincoln Center campus.
+The minor in music is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
+Students in Fordham's School of Professional and Continuing Studies may minor in music only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.